Health & Wellness

 Understanding Postpartum Depression in Dads

 Postpartum depression in dads, often referred to as paternal PPD, can occur due to hormonal changes, psychological stress, and lifestyle adjustments following the arrival of a new baby.
-Unlike mothers, whose PPD is often connected to hormonal shifts
+Unlike mothers, whose PPD is often connected to hormonal shifts during and after pregnancy, fathers' depression is more likely linked to external stress factors such as changes in their relationship, financial pressures, and lack of sleep.

 Health & Wellness